Skip to main content

 Can AI chatbots replace therapists?

-No. AI chatbots can supplement mental health care by providing immediate support, basic screening, and coping tools.
-But they cannot diagnose conditions, build therapeutic relationships, or handle complex cases.
-The best models use AI for triage and first response, then route to human professionals.
+No. AI chatbots can supplement mental health care by providing immediate support, basic screening, and psychoeducation, but they cannot replace human therapists for diagnosis, treatment planning, or handling complex mental health conditions.
+They work best as entry points to care.

 YOUR TAKE